halr/halr.github.io/_posts/2021-03-09-cube-prototype.md

 #error MIDIUSB can only be used with an USB MCU.
 #error "Unsupported architecture"
 ```
 Fortunately, MIDIUSB does compile and work on the SAMD based [Arduino MKR1000](https://store.arduino.cc/usa/arduino-mkr1000) board.
 Sure enough, once I open Ableton Live, drop in an instrument, I heard notes being played.
 An alternative to the MIDIUSB library is the [47 Effects MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library).
-Rather than exploring this alternative, I decided to look a couple of wireless options.
+Rather than exploring this alternative, I decided to look into a couple of wireless options.

 ## MKR1000 to Abelton Live using OSC
 I also successfully programmed the Arduino MKR1000 to send gesture based OSC messages over WiFi UDP.
 This is covered in my ***MIxD*** post: [Week 3+4+5: Rhythm Exploration & Prototype]({% post_url 2021-03-04-rhythm-prototype %}).